ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13-Where-the-PHPH-Pebbles-Go/index.md

 "Every phph pebble henceforth will be doctored.
 To use any unauthorized pebble will become a felony.
 What has happened in the past we can't change, but there may still be time to save ourselves.
 From this time forth there are going to be more 'meteors' shot off our atmosphere than ever before—and every one of them is going to tell a completely false story about conditions in their place of origin.

-"Of course We may be entirely wrong.
+"Of course, we *may* be entirely wrong.
 These new waves may be due to purely physical causes.
 Other planets may all be as devoid of intelligent life as We have always assumed.
 But if there is the faintest possibility—and I feel there is—that we are in danger, it would be fatal not to take such measures as we can to avert it."

 "What's in the pebbles now that could tell anything about us?"
 Gral asked.
 "And if something is, how could you alter it?"